Benfotiamine: The Magical Cure of Your Stress

 1. Healthy Aging:

 The ability to age successfully is an increasingly important topic as people live longer than ever.
-Healthy aging is the lifelong process of developing and maintaining a higher level of physical, mental, and social well-being as you grow older.
-Healthy aging not only impacts the individual but has an impact on society and culture too.
+Healthy aging is the lifelong process of developing and maintaining a higher level of physical, mental, and social well-being as you age.
+Healthy aging not only impacts the individual but has an impact on society and culture, too.

 2. Diabetes: